hifiberry/hifiberry-os/doc/hardware.md

 # Tested 3rd party hardware

-HiFiBerryOS has been tested with these 3rddddrnrty products.
+HiFiBerryOS has been tested with these 3rd party products.
 As hardware might change without further notification, we can't guarantee that it will work with a specific release of these products.

 ## Bluetooth